Westfalenstadion: History

 Plans to construct a new stadium were drawn up in the 1960s, as the need arose to expand and refurbish the traditional ground of Borussia Dortmund, the Stadion Rote Erde ("Red Soil Stadium").
 Following the historic triumph in the 1966 Cup Winners' Cup (Dortmund was the first German team to win a European club title), it became clear that the Stadion Rote Erde was too small for the increasing number of Borussia Dortmund supporters.
 The city of Dortmund, however, was not able to finance a new stadium and federal institutions were unwilling to help.

 In 1971, Dortmund was selected to replace the city of Cologne, which was forced to withdraw its plans to host games in the 1974 FIFA World Cup.
 The funds originally set aside for the projected stadium in Cologne were thus re-allocated to Dortmund.
 However, architects and planners had to keep an eye on the costs due to a tight budget.
 This meant that plans for a 60 million DM oval stadium featuring the traditional athletic facilities and holding 60,000 spectators had to be discarded.
 Instead, plans for a much cheaper 54,000 spectator football arena, built of pre-fabricated concrete sections, became a reality.
 Ultimately, the costs amounted to 32.7 million DM, of which 1.6 million DM were invested in the refurbishment of the Stadion Rote Erde.
 The city of Dortmund, initially burdened with 6 million DM, only had to pay 800,000 DM, and quickly profited from the stadium's high revenues.

 On 2 April 1974, Borussia Dortmund officially moved into their new home and has played in the Westfalenstadion ever since.
 Having been relegated in 1972, Borussia Dortmund was the only member of the 2.
 Bundesliga (second Division) to host the 1974 World Cup games in a completely new stadium.
 In 1976, after promotion to the Bundesliga, Borussia Dortmund played its first game in Germany's highest division in their new home stadium.

-On 16 May 2001, the Westfalenstadion hosted the 2001 UEFA Cup Final between Liverpool and Alavés.
+On 16 May 2001, the Westfalenstadion hosted the 2001 UEFA Cup final between Liverpool and Alavés.

 1974 FIFA World Cup

 In the 1974 FIFA World Cup, the Westfalenstadion hosted three group stage games and one final group game.
 The maximum capacity of the stadium was 54,000.

+The Group 2 match between Scotland and Zaire (2-0) on 14 June was the first time a Sub-Saharan African country played a FIFA World Cup game.